-After you've been diagnosed with HS you will experience a number emotional ups and downs in addition to the physical aspect.
+After you've been diagnosed with Hidradenitis Suppurativa you will experience a number emotional ups and downs in addition to the physical aspect.
 It is important that you have a support system and coping mechanisms, which could include friends, family, counselor, local face-to-face support groups, online support groups, and emotional support animal to name a few.
 You cannot do this alone; do not feel bad or guilty about leaning on friends and family, they are a large part of your support system.
 Most likely they’ll be happy to help, they just need some guidance on what you need and how to help.

 Talk About Your HS